 Toward a More Digitally Literate Society

 It may seem like a daunting problem, but there are steps we as individuals and as members of institutions like schools, clubs and professional associations can take to become more digitally literate and to encourage the digital literacy of others.
-Begin by exploring the lessons, videos and professional development materials Teaching Tolerance has created to help internet users of all ages become more savvy and self-aware as they navigate the online world.
+Begin by exploring the lessons, videos and professional development materials Learning for Justice has created to help internet users of all ages become more savvy and self-aware as they navigate the online world.
 Try a few activities, like taking steps to balance your media diet, learning the language of digital literacy and watching a short video on how “fake news” becomes just “news.”
 You’ll soon begin to notice cues you may have previously ignored—maybe tipping you off to a source that isn’t reliable, an online offer that seems too good to be true, or to the habits of your own mind.
 It may require work, but it’s work we must undertake.
 And the more familiar we become with the problem, the more easily and capably we can become part of the solution.

 Algorithm: A procedure used to locate specific data within a collection of information.
 Also called a search algorithm.